vita-mojo/slate/source/includes/_catalog.md

 `GET /management/bundles`

 Get a list of Bundles (meals or items) in the system.
 Bundle is an entity that can be sold on a menu.
-It can be either a simple Item (can of coke) or a complex Meal comprised of multiple Items sold together, like a build your own sallad for example.
+It can be either a simple Item (can of coke) or a complex Meal comprised of multiple Items sold together, like a build your own salad for example.

 <h4 id="get-bundles-parameters">Parameters</h4>